Climate Change Resiliency

-In each of these three communities, two partnering community organizations (along with City project staff) will lead in discussions focusing on the effects of climate change.
+In each of these communities, two partnering community organizations (along with City project staff) lead discussions focusing on the effects of climate change.
 These are issues such as increased heat events, flooding, severe weather, more freeze-thaw cycles in cold months and subsequent effects on housing and infrastructure, and greater air pollution and pollen in warmer months.

 Partnering Community Organizations

 Phase 3: Project Stakeholder Education

 This phase included an evaluation of the initial phase of the project, resulting in a report that summarizes what was learned from the community dialog events.
 This will culminated with a presentation of the report to the project stakeholders, including community partners, resident participants, and City leaders in the fall of 2017.
 City project staff will make recommendations to policy makers for areas where resources are needed to make Minneapolis more resilient to the effects of climate change.